How to write historical fiction in 10 steps

 Create complex and engaging characters

 When you first start planning, the best approach is to start small.
-I suggest starting with a one sentence summary of your novel that captures the story question and features the main character.
+We suggest starting with a one sentence summary of your novel that captures the story question and features the main character.
 Then start adding more detail.
 A one paragraph summary should be next, including details of the antagonist and the key events.
 Obviously, you’re writing this for yourself, not as promotional material for your readers, so include everything – even the resolution.
 Next, try writing a one-page summary that expands on your paragraph.
-If you’re using the three-act structure, I recommend highlighting the key elements of it here (such as the end of each act).
+If you’re using the three-act structure, we recommend highlighting the key elements of it here (such as the end of each act).

 Step 8: Start writing!